Choosing the perfect domain name is not an easy job, but it is a critically important element of your website.

 Here are 7 steps that can help you make your choice for the domain name of your website:

 - The first step involves getting a comprehensive understanding what your brand is doing, or what you want it to do.
 Consequently, the domain name can be linked to the idea that you want your brand to exude.
 This will still be a broad decision, but see it as the first filter in the pursuit of your perfect domain name.

-- Consider the keywords that represent your business.
-These are similar to the tags you would use in social media to link / post to your company.
+- Consider the keywords that represent your organization.
+These are similar to the tags you would use on your organization's social media page.
 This does not have to be a core-factor, but it can definitely help to generate ideas for your domain name.

 - By composing your domain name of too many common words you risk getting lost in the long list of similar domain names.

 - Try to find a combination that is easy to remember, either visually or acoustically.
 Together with step 3, this will help to prevent that your web visitors confuse your domain name for another one.

-- Spend some time to check how your domain name will sound in different languages like English, French, German, and Spanish, and analyze if it has the same effect that you want it to have.
+- Spend some time to check how your domain name will sound in international languages like English, French, German or Spanish (depening on your target audience), and analyze if it has the same effect that you want it to have.
 If it is an English domain name, make sure that it is easy to read for your local visitors as well.

-- Do not forget to consider the geographical location of your business.
-For example, if your website represents a restaurant, you might consider adding the name of the city or region to your domain name.
+- Do not forget to consider the geographical location of your organization.
+If your website represents a restaurant or hotel, for example, you could consider adding the name of the city, village or region to your domain name.

 - Finally, decide on the extension that you want to purchase.
 These days, there are a lot of extensions for Top Level Domains available.